Ire fortiter quo nemo ante iit.

 17 April 1975 sailed Hong Kong for Singapore.

-20 April 1975 anchored off Mekong Delta RASed with HMS Mermaid awaited instructions from MOD to assist in evacuation of British subjects from Saigon.
+20 April 1975 anchored off Mekong Delta RASed with HMS MERMAID awaited instructions from MOD to assist in evacuation of British subjects from Saigon.
 City fell to Communists - not required - sailed.

 22 April 1975 berthed alongside at Singapore to load.